Introduction to Time Management Activities

 You must prioritize your work in order of importance and urgency.
 All papers or mail marked urgent need to be read only then and there, disrupting your workflow.
 Or you can be in danger of making someone else’s priority your own.

 Prioritizing helps you focus on tackling the important things and then handle routine matters.
 If you have more than one important task pending, plan how you will finish these.
 Decide on the sequence of functions.
 Don’t allow disturbances or interruptions to throw you off track.
 Keep your schedule in front of you with a tasks-to-do list.
 Tick off items as and when they are finished.
-Time tracking software is also a good option for time management
+Employee time tracking software is also a good option for time management

 2. Plan your day